Married With Children (seasons 10 and 11)

 I started on “Married With Children” at the start of Season 10.
-The show reached out on design in the last two seasons taking Al and the family to new locations to be made on stage in front of a live audience.
+The show reached out to design in the last two seasons, taking Al and the family to new locations all staged in front of a live audience.

-My skill set of figuring out ‘gag’ props and SPFx came to the front.
-Highlights are the rooftop set, Hell, the garbage strike dump set, the secret tunnel to the strip club in the basement, and Al’s apartment from when he and Peggy separated, featuring a plane that would ‘land’ outside the window.
+My skill set of figuring out ‘gag’ props and SPFx came to the fore.
+Highlights include the rooftop set, Hell, the garbage-strike dump set, the secret tunnel to the strip club in the basement, and Al’s apartment from when he and Peggy separated, featuring a plane that would ‘land’ outside the window.

-This was the beginning of the change in Sitcom producing and shooting technology.
+This was the beginning of a change in sitcom production and shooting technology.
 By season 11, we needed scenery backing outside the shoe store, not just a drop.
 The cameras had gotten that much better.

 Art Director (Production Designer): Richard Improta